Duality for local fields and sheaves on the category of fields: Duality for local fields with perfect residue field

-As in Notation, we denote by $\Alg / k$, $\Pro \Alg /k$, $\Loc \Alg / k$ the categories of affine quasi-algebraic, affine proalgebraic, locally quasi-algebraic groups over $k$, respectively.
-Recall from \cite[\S 3.6, Prop.\ 13]{Ser60} that the $\Hom$ group and the $\Ext^{n}$ groups between the perfections of algebraic groups $A, B$ are the direct limits of those between $A, B$ along Frobenii.
+As in Notation, we denote by $\Alg / k$ and $\Pro \Alg /k$ the categories of affine quasi-algebraic and affine proalgebraic groups over $k$, respectively.
+We also denote by $\Loc \Alg / k$ the category of the perfections of smooth group schemes over $k$, which contains $\Alg / k$ and $\Z$ for example. \footnote{ The ``L'' stands for ``locally''.
+A related fact that will not be used later is that if a perfect group scheme $G$ over $k$ is covered by quasi-algebraic open affine subschemes, then it is the perfection of a smooth group scheme.
+Use the fact that the underlying topological space of $G$ is locally noetherian and hence the disjoint union of open connected components.
+The identity component $G_{0}$ of $G$ is quasi-compact and separated due to the group structure.
+Hence $G_{0}$ is the perfection of a smooth algebraic group $G_{0}'$ by \cite[\S 1.4, Proposition 10]{Ser60}.
+If $N$ is the kernel of the natural morphism $G_{0} \onto G_{0}'$, then $G / N$ is a smooth group scheme since $\pi_{0}(G)$ is \'etale.
+Then $G$ is the perfection of $G / N$. } Recall from \cite[\S 3.6, Proposition 13]{Ser60} that the $\Hom$ group and the $\Ext^{n}$ groups between the perfections of algebraic groups $A, B$ are the direct limits of those between $A, B$ along Frobenii.
 We frequently apply results on algebraic groups to quasi-algebraic groups by passing to limits along Frobenii, without giving the detailed procedures.
-By evaluation, we have natural functors from these categories to the categories $\Ab(k^{\rat}_{\et})$, $\Ab(k^{\ind\rat}_{\et})$ of sheaves of abelian groups on $\Spec k^{\rat}_{\et}$, $\Spec k^{\ind\rat}_{\et}$, respectively.
-We will prove Theorem \ref{thm: main theorem, comparison of Ext} and the following generalization in Section \ref{sec: extensions of algebraic groups as sheaves on the rational etale site}.
+By evaluation, we have natural functors from any of the categories $\Alg / k$, $\Pro \Alg /k$ and $\Loc \Alg / k$ to $\Ab(k^{\rat}_{\et})$ and $\Ab(k^{\ind\rat}_{\et})$.
+The functors $\Alg / k \to \Ab(k^{\rat}_{\et}) \into \Ab(k^{\ind\rat}_{\et})$ are exact and hence induce homomorphisms